Emails are extremely vulnerable. No large corporation, small business, or politician can guarantee their emails are safe.

 Additional encryption doesn’t completely remove the risks, either, as the message could still be collected for cryptanalysis.

 “SMTP servers and clients normally communicate in the clear over the Internet.
-In many cases, this communication goes through one or more router that is not controlled or trusted by either entity.”, P. Hoffman, Internet Mail Consortium, RFC 3207.
+In many cases, this communication goes through one or more routers that are not controlled or trusted by either entity.”, P. Hoffman, Internet Mail Consortium, RFC 3207.

 Human error is always the weakest link in an otherwise secure perimeter of any company.
 With the increased complexity of IT infrastructures and software, the cost of human error could be enough to take the entire company down.